touilwissam44-netizen/DevFolio-Modern-Portfolio/README.md

-# DevFolio - Modern Portfolio
+# DevFolio – Modern Portfolio Website

-A modern portfolio website template for developers and freelancers.
+A modern and responsive portfolio website template designed for developers, designers, and freelancers.
+This template helps you showcase your projects, skills, and experience in a clean and professional way.

-## Features
+## ✨ Features

-- Responsive design
-- Clean UI
+* Modern and clean design
+* Fully responsive layout
+* Smooth scrolling
+* Project showcase section
+* Skills and about section
+* Contact form
-- Easy to customize
+* Easy to customize

-## Technologies
+## 🛠️ Built With

-- HTML
-- CSS
+* HTML5
+* CSS3
-- JavaScript
+* JavaScript
+* Bootstrap
+*
 ## 💰 Download / Buy

 You can download or purchase the premium version here: